KobeW50/linux-scripts/README.md

 # Linux Scripts

 This repository contains my Linux scripts that are good enough for general use by others.

+The scripts in this README are arranged top-to-bottom from complex (high potential value) to very simple (you could easily write these on your own).

+Note that I am new to Linux and scripting.
+Use these at your own risk.
 ___

 ### [30-manage-tailscale.sh](/30-manage-tailscale.sh)